Danielskauge/actuator_modeling/README.md

 #### Global Evaluation Mode (`evaluation_mode=global`)

 *   **Purpose**: To assess the model's fundamental ability to learn the actuator dynamics from the entirety of the collected data.
 This is a good first step to ensure the model and features are viable.
-*   **Mechanism**: All datasets listed in `dataset_configs` are combined.
+*   **Mechanism**: All datasets from all inertia groups are combined.
 This combined dataset is then split into training, validation, and test sets according to `global_train_ratio` and `global_val_ratio`.

 #### Leave-One-Mass-Out Cross-Validation (LOMO CV) Mode (`evaluation_mode=lomo_cv`)

 *   **Purpose**: To rigorously evaluate the model's ability to generalize to unseen inertias.
-*   **Mechanism**: The training script iterates through each dataset.
+*   **Mechanism**: The training script iterates through each inertia group.
 In each iteration (fold):
-    *   One dataset (representing one inertia) is held out as the validation set and the test set for that fold.
+    *   One entire inertia group (all CSV files for that inertia) is held out as the validation set and the test set for that fold.
-    *   The model is trained on all other N-1 datasets.
+    *   The model is trained on datasets from all other inertia groups.
-    *   Performance metrics are collected for the held-out dataset.
+    *   Performance metrics are collected for the held-out inertia group.
     *   The final LOMO CV performance is typically the average of metrics across all folds.

 ### Running Training